 - Fresh lemon juice for adding brightness and acidity

-- Sea salt to bring out the flavors, just a pinch.
+- Sea salt - a pinch of salt to bring out the flavors.

-- Cinnamon stick for spice, this is optional.
+- Cinnamon stick for holiday spice, this is optional.

 - Try lemon zest instead of orange zest.